X

 Devendra Kumar

-You are welcome to Mangalore anytime.
-And all of you, you are welcome to Mangalore.
-You can also see a refinery.
-I’m sure it is going to impress you.
+You are welcome to Mangalore anytime, and all of you, you are welcome to Mangalore, You can also see the refinery, I’m sure it is going to impress you.

-So how can we get in touch?
-Should we.
-Who’s the concerned person who we can get in touch any email address.
+So, how can we get in touch?
+Should we, who’s the concerned person who we can get in touch?
+Any email addresses?

 Swarnendu Bhushan

-Thanks.
-You can unmute yourself and go ahead with your question.
+Thanks, Kaushal.
+Dhaval, you can unmute yourself and, go ahead with your question.

-So basically now that the Russian crude is no longer the part of the state, can you provide a broader percentages?
-I understand Middle east is a majority, but still if you can give us whether it’s where exactly the crude is being sourced in terms of the percentage or broader percentage or the.
-Yeah, if you can provide some guidance on that.
+Yeah so basically now that the Russian crude is no longer in the part of the slate can you provide a broader percentages?
+I understand Middle East is a majority but still if you can give us where exactly the crude is being sourced in terms of the percentage or broader percentage if you can draw out some guidance on that.

 Devendra Kumar

-See about 40% of our crudes we have collectively together with government of India we are committed to Middle east crudes led by Saudi Aramco.
-So that gives us a very stable kind of sourcing whatever may be the geopolitical conditions.
-And we would continue with that.
-Apart from that we have the tender process and tender processes aligned more to the because we do have a complex, complex refinery and our product mix will decide the kind of crudes which are required.
-Sometimes you require very sweet and light crude, sometimes something which is heavier.
+See about 40% of our crudes, we have collectively, together with Government of India, we are committed to Middle East crudes led by Saudi Aramco.
+So that gives us a very stable kind of sourcing whatever may be the geopolitical conditions and we would continue with that.
+Apart from that we have the tender process and tender process is aligned because we do have a complex refinery and our product mix will decide the kind of crudes which are required.
+Sometimes you require very sweet and light crudes, sometimes something which is heavier.

-And it is a combination of.
-It could be from Middle east also but it could be from the domestic suppliers or domestic producers from ONGC both East and west coast as well as Mangla crude.
-And we also have this arrangement of that is one to one sourcing.
-And those arrangements or removes are in place.
-In some of the cases like with the TOTSA or adnoc, those can always be relied upon in near future.
+And it is a combination, it could be from Middle East also but it could be from the domestic suppliers, domestic producers from ONGC both East and West Coast, as well as, Mangala Crude.
+And we also have this arrangement of that is one-to-one sourcing and those arrangements or MOUs are in place in some of the cases like with TOTSA or ADNOC those can always be relied upon in near future.

-It’S okay.
-I understand.
-And is there a minimum percentage of high self accrued that you maintain in your state?
+Yes, okay, I understand.
+And is there a minimum percentage of high sulfur crude that you maintain in your state?

 Devendra Kumar

-Minimum percentage of high self accrued that that could be maintained.
-That would be maintained in your refinery slate.
-I understand there will be different products and different requirements, but is there a benchmark that is that we can keep like the high self accrued and that you would have in your refinery?
+Minimum percentage of high sulfur crude that could be maintained, that would be maintained, in your refinery slate.
+I understand there will be different products and different requirements, but is there a benchmark that is, that we can keep, like, the high sulfur crude that you would have in your refinery?

 Devendra Kumar

-So high, high sulfur crude.
-We don’t target high sulfur crude.
-We target based on other components.
-And if it turns out to be high sulfur, it is not a no go for us.
-It’s not a deal breaker because we have a sulfur treatment facility in our refinery.
-So for us it’s not an issue.
+High sulfur crude we don’t target high sulfur crude, we target based on other components and if it turns out to be high sulfur it is not a no-go for us.
+It’s not a deal-breaker.
+Because we have a sulfur treatment facility in our refinery so for us it’s not an issue.

-So let’s say, let me.
-So if I have to gauge how much percentage of heavier crudes do you particularly use or is there a minimum pen benchmark that you have for heavier crudes?
+So, let’s say if I have to gauge how much percentage of heavier crudes, do you particularly use or is there a minimum benchmark that you have for heavier crudes?

 Devendra Kumar